 According to bigcommerce.com, 92% of consumers use online reviews before buying a product and 88% trust online customer testimonials as much as recommendations from friends and family.

 What do these very large numbers mean?
-Well, it shows that one of the best ways to elevate your brand and sell your product is to call on a current customer to advocate and share their story in a customer testimonial.
+Well, it shows that one of the best ways to elevate your brand and sell your product is to call on current customers to advocate and share their stories in a customer testimonial.

-Testimonial videos help potential customers by putting a real person in between the product and themselves.
+Customer testimonial videos help potential consumers by putting a real person in between the product and themselves.
 This adds social proof and builds trust for your brand.